National Association for Community College Entrepreneurship

 The National Association for Community College Entrepreneurship (NACCE) is a non-profit membership organization founded in 2002 on the campus of Springfield Technical Community College in Springfield, Massachusetts.
 It is an organization of educators, presidents, and entrepreneurs.

 Through an annual conference and regional summits, symposiums, freely available resources, biweekly e-newsletter, webinars, a quarterly journal, podcasts, and other services, NACCE helps its members share information about entrepreneurship education.
 NACCE also provides curriculum and other tools that can be used in the classroom and in communities to facilitate entrepreneurship projects and progress.
-As of 2023, NACCE has awarded more than $35 million in funding to member colleges, supports over 500 students annually through its Everyday Entrepreneur program, and continues to expand its Entrepreneurial College of the Future initiative to foster innovation at community colleges nationwide.

 History

 The first entrepreneurship education courses at community colleges started in the early 1970s.

 In 2001, Springfield Technical Community College and the Entrepreneurial Institute at the Springfield Enterprise Center at STCC in Massachusetts began to research and investigate entrepreneurship education practices at community colleges across the country.
 At the same time, both the American Association of Community Colleges (AACC) and the National Commission on Entrepreneurship recognized that community colleges were ideally positioned to be catalysts for fostering economic vitality through entrepreneurship education at the community college level.

 In response, NACCE was created to establish entrepreneurship education as a core offering to foster economic development through community colleges.
 An inaugural conference in 2003 with 150 attendees was held with the support of a $100,000 grant from S. Prestley Blake, the co-founder of Friendly Ice Cream Corporation.
 NACCE went on to receive a $50,000 grant from the Ewing Marion Kauffman Foundation of Kansas City and a $20,000 grant from the Coleman Foundation of Chicago.

 The Coleman Foundation continued its support of NACCE with a series of annual Elevator Grant Competitions and other competitions at the Annual NACCE Conference.
 The purpose of these competitions, which resulted in tens of thousands of dollars in grants going to NACCE members, was to identify best practices in entrepreneurship education.

 In 2015, NACCE named Rebecca A. Corbin, Ed.D., as its second president, succeeding Heather Van Sickle, who had served as president from 2005 to 2015.

-In 2024, the organization acquired SkillPointe technology platform for an undisclosed amount.
+In 2024, the organization acquired SkillPointe technology platform as a charitable donation.